Decomposing the Output Gap with Inflation Learning

 33 Pages Posted: 6 Apr 2021 Last revised: 24 May 2021

-We examine the role of adaptive learning-based inflation expectations in determining the output gap within the context of an Unobserved Components model.
+We incorporate adaptive learning-based inflation expectations in an Unobserved Components model in order to study the link between inflation and the output gap.
 The forward-looking New Keynesian Phillips curve serves as the backbone for modeling inflation dynamics.
-We find that learning based inflation forecasts largely shadow survey expectations in the pre-Volcker era and they do not exhibit persistent overshooting during the initial stages of the financial crisis.
-Likewise, our implied output gap also deviates the most from a gap estimated using survey expectations in the post 1984 sample.
-The interesting learning dynamics around business cycle turning points during this period indicate that the last three recessions were at least partially driven by large drops in the trend component of output.
+We find that learning based inflation forecasts not only shadow survey expectations in the pre-Volcker era, they also do not exhibit the persistent overshooting during the initial stages of the financial crisis that is seen with surveys.
+The resulting output gap from our model has a lower amplitude than the gap estimated using survey expectations in the post 1984 sample.
+The interesting learning dynamics around business cycle turning points indicate that several recessions, including the recent Great Recession, were at least partially driven by large drops in the trend component of output.

 Keywords: Adaptive Learning, Output Gap, Inflation, Unobserved Components Model